mendhak/gpslogger/README.md

 =========

-GPSLogger is an Android app that logs GPS information to GPX, KML or text files and has options for annotating and sharing.
+GPSLogger is an Android app that logs GPS information to various formats (GPX, KML, CSV, NMEA, Custom URL) and has options for uploading (SFTP, Google Drive, Dropbox, Email).
+This app aims to be as battery efficient as possible.

 [Read about GPSLogger's features here](http://mendhak.github.com/gpslogger/)